Don-Stevenson/fung-tech-challenge/README.md

 I really enjoyed my this challenge as each time I work with React, I'm able to try out new things and sharpen my skills over-all.

+## To Run the challenge
+- For and clone the repo to a local repo.
+In your newly created local repo, install all packages with npm install.
+- Next create a .env file with the provided keys.
+- Go into the mern-auth-backend dir and use the command nodemon server.js.
+- Go into the mern-auth-front dir use npm start to begin the app

 ### Features I'm proud of

 - using the async await syntax to make calls to the backend.